hellojialee/hellojialee.github.io/source/about/index.md

 ###  **Postgraduate Education** @USTC

-From 2016 to 2021, I studied at the Department of Automation, School of Information Science and Technology,  University of Science and Technology of China (USTC), where I was awarded the National Scholarship for Postgraduates (研究生国家奖学金), the inaugural Tang Lixin Scholarship (唐立新奖学金), and the Huayu Fund Scholarship (华瑜基金奖学金).
+From 2016 to 2021, I studied at the [School of Information Science and Technology](https://sist.ustc.edu.cn/main.htm) and also the [National Engineering Research Center of Speech and Language Information Processing](http://nercslip.ustc.edu.cn/main.htm),  affiliated with University of Science and Technology of China (USTC), where I was awarded the National Scholarship for Postgraduates (研究生国家奖学金), the inaugural Tang Lixin Scholarship (唐立新奖学金), and the Huayu Fund Scholarship (华瑜基金奖学金).

 ###  **Undergraduate Education** @HFUT